Assembling A Skateboard

 Putting a skateboard together is fairly simple, but like everything worthwhile, it takes some time and understanding.
 Many skaters like putting their gear together on their own, because they get a hands-on look at all of the components and they can fine-tune each as they see fit.
 Here is a step-by-step manual to the process, should you decide to give it a try.

-If the deck still needs to be gripped, consult this article on grip tape for easy instructions..
+- Gripped Deck - If the deck still needs to be gripped, consult this article on grip tape for easy instructions.

-Each truck should come with four screws/bolts and four nuts, which fit through the baseplate and secure to the deck.
+- Trucks with Hardware - Each truck will require four screws and four nuts, which fit through the baseplate and secure to the deck.
 They also each have four axle washers and two lock nuts.
 Hardware totals: eight screws, eight corresponding nuts, eight axle washers, four lock nuts.
 Make sure all hardware is accounted for before beginning to assemble the skate.

-The wheels should all be the same; don’t mix and match.
+- Wheels - You'll need 4 wheels that should all be the same; don’t mix and match.

-The wrench should adjust down to 3/8?.
+- Skate Tool or Adjustable Wrench - The wrench should adjust down to 3/8".
 All-purpose skate tools have a socket that works just as well.

-Skate tools almost always come with a Phillips screwdriver inside.
+- Phillips Screwdriver - Skate tools almost always come with a Phillips screwdriver, but if not, you'll need a separate screwdriver.

 If your deck is newly gripped, you’ll want to start off by poking through the screw holes in the deck with a screwdriver.
 Do this carefully so as not to poke your hand.
 Put all eight screws into the holes and flip the board over, bottom side up.
 Now you can slip the trucks onto the screws, through the baseplate.
 (If you are using risers, you’ll want to put those on first, between the deck and the baseplate.)
 The trucks should be placed so that the kingpin and the bushings of each face inwards, toward the other.
 Attach the nuts to the screws to hold the trucks loosely in place until you can fasten them securely.